 Other fund types

-There might be lower-cost vet clinics in your area, possibly not-for-profit and/or tied to rescue organisations.
-Universities can also be looked in to – some offer services cheaper in return for providing training for students (under supervision of course!).
+There might be lower-cost vet clinics in your area, possibly not-for-profit and/or tied to rescue organizations.
+Universities can also be looked into – some offer services cheaper in return for providing training for students (under supervision of course!).

-- In all other cases we suggest NO!
-You are better off saving the money and accepting the risk.
+- In all other cases, we suggest NO!
+You are better off saving money and accepting the risk.
 The general health of the Siberian Husky population is getting very good and if you take care of your pet, there is no reason he or she can’t live a long and happy life.
-You can always take out insurance later in life if your husky seems accident prone, and spend the first few months saving for a rainy day.
+You can always take out insurance later in life if your husky seems accident-prone, and spend the first few months saving for a rainy day.